time2backup/time2backup/docs/command.md

 ### Options
 ```
 -l, --keep-latest  Keep the latest backup version of the file(s)
+-k, --keep N       Keep the N latest backups of the file(s)
 -f, --force        Force clean; do not display confirmation
 -q, --quiet        Quiet mode
 -h, --help         Print help